bloveless/layout-field_type/README.md

 description and the widget name are the only things visible when a user is selecting from the list of widgets, so be descriptive and tell the use what your widget is all about.

+Fifth, open resources/lang/en/fields.php and give your fields a label so the admin shows a nice label for the fields you are using.

 **The widgets are automatically registered as installed when they are placed in the parent addon, but the migrations must be run manually.
 So at this point run ```php artisan migrate --all-addons``` in order to run the migrations for your widget.**